stefan-jansen/machine-learning-for-trading/17_convolutional_neural_nets/README.md

 #### Code examples

+- the python script [conv_filter_viz](01_conv_filter_viz.py) ([source](https://github.com/keras-team/keras/blob/master/examples/conv_filter_visualization.py))  creates a visualization of the filters learned by a deep CNN using the VGG16 architecture.
+- The notebook [filter_example](01_filter_example.ipynb) illustrates how to use hand-coded filters in a convolutional network and visualize the resulting transformation of the image.

 ### Computer Vision Tasks

+Image classification is a fundamental computer vision task that requires labeling an image based on certain objects it contains.
+Many practical applications, including investment and trading strategies, require additional information.
+- The object detection task requires not only the identification but also the spatial location of all objects of interest, typically using bounding boxes.
+Several algorithms have been developed to overcome the inefficiency of brute-force sliding-window approaches, including region proposal methods (R-CNN) and the You Only Look Once (YOLO) real-time object detection algorithm (see references on GitHub).
+- The object segmentation task goes a step further and requires a class label and an outline of every object in the input image.
+This may be useful to count objects in an image and evaluate a level of activity.
+- Semantic segmentation, also called scene parsing, makes dense predictions to assign a class label to each pixel in the image.
+As a result, the image is divided into semantic regions and each pixel is assigned to its enclosing object or region.

 - [YOLO: Real-Time Object Detection](https://pjreddie.com/darknet/yolo/), You Only Look Once real-time object detection
 - [Rich feature hierarchies for accurate object detection and semantic segmentation](https://arxiv.org/pdf/1311.2524.pdf), Girshick et al, Berkely, arxiv 2014
 - [Playing around with RCNN](https://cs.stanford.edu/people/karpathy/rcnn/), Andrew Karpathy, Stanford
 - [R-CNN, Fast R-CNN, Faster R-CNN, YOLO — Object Detection Algorithms](https://towardsdatascience.com/r-cnn-fast-r-cnn-faster-r-cnn-yolo-object-detection-algorithms-36d53571365e), Rohith Ghandi, 2018

 ### Reference Architectures & Benchmarks